Updated: August 24, 2018

 For a company with 350 employees and 50 Salesforce users, this represents a $6,000 savings (50 users x $10 x 12 months).
 If all 350 employees are eligible, the savings would be $42,000 (350 users x $10 x 12 months).

 A business with 50 employees and 25 Salesforce users will save $750 (25 x $10 x 3 months).
 If all 50 employees are eligible, the savings is $1,500.

 The order can be placed by a Salesforce administrator through the Salesforce store.
 There is a button on this page.

 Salesforce License Promotion for G Suite Customers

 Small businesses that are currently using G Suite can get the entry level Salesforce Sales Cloud Essentials a.k.a.
-Lightning Essentials for three months at no cost.
+Lightning Essentials free for three months.
 The Essentials license cost is $25 per user per month and is billed annually.
 A one year contract is required.